hashkat/hashkat/docs/tutorial01.md

 **Nano** will display the contents of **main_stats.dat** as text.
 We can see the 'in-degree distribution' (an agent's followers), 'out-degree distribution' (those an agent follows), and 'cumulative-degree distribution' (both an agent's followers & following) for ALL the agents, by simulated month.

 The agents in this simulation had a follow rate set at 0.0001 per simulated minute.
 In 100,000 simulated minutes we would expect each agent to follow approximately 10 agents, and be followed by the same number.
-Therefore, we can expect most agents to have an in-degree value of 10, an out-degree value of 10, and a cumlative-degree value of 20.
-Let's plot and see!
+Therefore, we can expect most agents to have an in-degree value of 10, an out-degree value of 10, and a cumulative-degree value of 20.

 <center>
 <img src='../img/tutorial01/main_stats.png'>